sbunciak/jbpm-drive-integration/README.md

 jbpm-drive-integration
 ======================

-Sample integration of Google Drive withinin jBPM 6.
+Sample integration of Google Drive within jBPM 6.
 ---------------------------------------------------

 ## About